AKRO STRCUTURAL FIRE SUPPRESSION & CONTROL EQUIP I

 Scope of Work

-- Contract Type: Anticipated to be a single Firm-Fixed-Price contract.
+- Contract Type: Firm-Fixed-Price Purchase Order.

 - NAICS Code: 541350 (Building Inspection Service) with a small business size standard of $11.5M.